 You really have a shit car, trust me!

 But if you bought a new Mercedes, and your friend tells you that:

 “Ti sei comprato una cazzo di macchina!”

 It means that you bought a really amazing car.
 He likes it!

-Similarly, it can be “neutral” and you have to know the all context, or deduce by the tone that is being used in order give it good or bad intensifying meaning.
+Similarly, it can be “neutral” and you have to know the whole context, or deduce it by the tone that is being used in order to give it good or bad intensifying meaning.

 – “Che cazzo di tipo!”